 Retail and the global economy as a whole are entering a period of both optimism and unpredictability.
 There has been a determined effort to get things back to "normal" as nations all around the world work to recover from the COVID-19 pandemic.
 But given that so many customers have been forced to use digital communication, distant services, and mobile technologies on an unprecedented scale, what will that new normal look like?

 The shop on the main street of your town, the shoppable Instagram post, and the promotional email directing you towards online shopping trends & can all be from the same merchant.
 And that retailer might have radically changed from the previous year.
+Let's find out what the retailing world has lying in wait for us for this and the coming years!

 5 Retail Trends That Will Shape 2023